notaryproject/specifications/trust-store-trust-policy-specification.md

     1. Determine the signing algorithm(hash+encryption) from the signing certificate and validate that the signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements)
     1. Using the public key of the signing certificate and signing algorithm identified in the previous step, validate the integrity of the signature envelope.
 1. **Validate Authenticity.**
-    1. For the applicable trust policy, **validate trusted identities:**
+    1. For the applicable trust policy, **validate trust store and identities:**
         1. Validate that the signature envelope contains a complete certificate chain that starts from a code signing certificate and terminates with a root certificate.
 Also, validate that code signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).
-        1. For the `trustedIdentities.trustStore` configured in applicable trust-policy perform the following steps.
+        1. For the `trustStore` configured in applicable trust-policy perform the following steps.
             1. Validate that certificate and certificate-chain lead to a trusted certificate present in the named store.
             1. If all the certificates in the named store have been evaluated without a match, then fail this step.
-        1. If `trustedIdentities.Identities` is `*`, any signing certificate issued by a CA in `trustStore` is allowed, skip to the next validation (Validate Expiry).
+        1. If `trustedIdentities` is `*`, any signing certificate issued by a CA in `trustStore` is allowed, skip to the next validation (Validate Expiry).
         1. Else validate if the X.509 subject (`x509.subject`) in the `trustedIdentities` list matches with the value of corresponding attributes in the signing certificate’s subject, refer [this section](#trusted-identities-constraints) for details.
 If a match is not found, fail this step.
 1. **Validate Expiry:**
     1. If an `expiry time` signed attribute is present in the signature envelope, check if the local machine’s current time(in UTC) is greater than `expiry time`.
 If yes, fail this step.